Utilitech Security Lighting

-For those who want to use the lighting to illuminate their property for aesthetic purposes, as well as outdoor security can opt for lighting fixtures that use low energy CFL and LED bulbs rather than the brighter but more power hungry halogen and xenon varieties.
+Those who want to use the lighting to illuminate their property for aesthetic purposes, as well as outdoor security can opt for lighting fixtures that use low-energy CFL and LED bulbs rather than the brighter but more power-hungry halogen and xenon varieties.

 Both outdoor flood and spot lighting are available with solar batteries, these types of motion sensor lighting fixtures charge during the day and normally have enough energy to last through the night.

 Indoor Security Lighting – Indoor security lighting consists of small low-powered battery lighting which can automatically turn on in the event of a power outage, and also can be configured to activate along with a fire alarm.